-- Describe several techniques in food processing and also the physical chemical and nutritional changes during freezing. - List out the study process like freezing and thawing and also the changes occurring in these processes. - Write down the effects of physical and chemical changes during processing and also the nutritional loss occurred. - Identify the loss during processing and also the techniques to minimize the loss - 1) Determination of physical and chemical changes during freezing - 2) Nutritional changes of food during food processing - 3) Determination of changes occurring at the time of thawing - 4) Estimation of freezing point of different solids/ liquid and semi solid foods - 5) Physical changes during the evaporation and drying
+- CO 1.
+Several techniques in food processing and physical, chemical and nutritional changes during freezing. - CO 2.
+Know about processes such as freezing and thawing and also the changes occurring in these processes. - CO 3.
+Comprehend effects of physical and chemical changes during processing and also the nutritional loss occurred. - CO 4.
+Identify the loss during processing and also the techniques to minimize the loss - 1.
+Determination of physical and chemical changes during freezing - 2.
+Nutritional changes of food during food processing - 3.
+Determination of changes occurring at the time of thawing - 4.
+Estimation of freezing point of different solids/ liquid and semi solid foods - 5.
+Physical changes during the evaporation and drying